This leaflet provides information about the normal immunisation schedule for people in the UK.

 Who should NOT be immunised?

 There are very few reasons why people should not receive their full course of immunisations.
 Immunisations are generally very safe and effective.
-The main reasons for a person not to have a vaccine is if they have had a severe allergic reaction to a previous dose of that vaccine or to an ingredient in the vaccine that was also present in a different vaccine.
+The main reasons for a person not to have a vaccine are if they have had a severe allergic reaction to a previous dose of that vaccine or to an ingredient in the vaccine that was also present in a different vaccine.
 People who have had very severe allergic reactions to egg should not have the yellow fever or flu vaccines other than under specialist care.
 This is because there may be small amounts of egg protein in these vaccines.

 Certain vaccines (for example, the BCG vaccine) are not usually given to women who are pregnant.
 They may not be suitable for people whose immune systems are not working very well (people who are immunosuppressed).